 On October 3, 2012, the Company and its operating subsidiary, The Tile Shop, LLC, entered into a credit agreement with Bank of America, N.A. (the "Credit Agreement").
 The Credit Agreement, as amended, provides the Company with a \$120 million senior secured credit facility, comprised of a five-year \$25 million term loan and a \$95 million revolving line of credit.
-The Amended Credit Agreement is secured by virtually all of the assets of the Company, including but not limited to, inventory, receivables, equipment and real property.
-Borrowings pursuant to the Credit Agreement bear interest at either a base rate or a LIBOR-based rate, at the option of the Company.
+The Credit Agreement is secured by virtually all of the assets of the Company, including but not limited to, inventory, receivables, equipment and real property.
+Borrowings pursuant to the Credit Agreement bear interest at either a base rate or a LIBORbased rate, at the option of the Company.
 The LIBOR-based rate will range from LIBOR plus 1.75% to 2.25%, depending on The Tile Shop's leverage ratio.
 The base rate is equal to the greatest of: (a) the Federal funds rate plus 0.50%, (b) the Bank of America "prime rate," and (c) the Eurodollar rate plus 1.00%, in each case plus 0.75% to 1.25% depending on The Tile Shop's leverage ratio.
-At June 30, 2014 and December 31, 2013 the base interest rate was 4.50% and 4.25%, respectively.
-At June 30, 2014 and December 31, 2013 the LIBOR-based interest rate was 2.481% and 2.408%, respectively.
-As of June 30, 2014 and December 31, 2013, the Company had outstanding borrowings rated to the revolving line of credit of \$75.0 million and \$73.5 million, respectively.
+At September 30, 2014 and December 31, 2013 the base interest rate was 4.50% and 4.25%, respectively.
+At September 30, 2014 and December 31, 2013 the LIBOR-based interest rate was 2.4851% and 2.408%, respectively.
+As of September 30, 2014 and December 31, 2013, the Company had outstanding borrowings related to the revolving line of credit of \$75.0 million and \$73.5 million, respectively.
 The term loan requires quarterly principal payments of \$875,000.
-The Credit Agreement contains customary events of default, conditions to borrowings, and restrictive covenants, including restrictions on the Company's and The Tile Shop's ability to dispose of assets, make acquisitions, incur additional debt, incur liens, make investments, or enter into transactions with affiliates on other than terms that could be obtained in an arm's length transaction.
+The Credit Agreement contains customary events of default, conditions to borrowings, and restrictive covenants, including restrictions on the Company's ability to dispose of assets, make acquisitions, incur additional debt, incur liens, make investments, or enter into transactions with affiliates on other than terms that could be obtained in an arm's length transaction.
 The Credit Agreement also includes financial and other covenants including covenants to maintain certain fixed charge coverage ratios and rent adjusted leverage ratios.
 In addition, except with respect to pro rata payments made by The Tile Shop or other subsidiaries to the Company or any other equity owner of such entity, the Credit Agreement prohibits the payments of cash dividends.
-The Company was in compliance with the covenants during the six months ended June 30, 2014.
-On March 26, 2014, the Company completed an amendment to the Credit Facility which modified certain financial covenants to reflect the ongoing growth of the business.
+The Company was in compliance with the covenants as of September 30, 2014.
+On September 29, 2014, the Company entered into Amendement No. 4 to the Credit Agreement, which modified the Consolidated Total Rent Adjusted Leverage Rate schedule for future periods commencing September 30, 2014.